The Internet is exhausting — it keeps showing you stuff to click on — it’s now shown you this, and you’ve just clicked on it — see how it works?

 I eventually moved to Ukraine four months ago, and this is what i can confidently say so far: it’s a huge and diverse country under insanely complex circumstances.

-You won’t be missing much without the news — first of all, you don’t need most of the stuff being advertised anyways, don’t worry — you know what you need — look it up — ask around — you’ll find it — you’ll even get a good deal for it!
+You won’t be missing much without the news.
+First of all, you don’t need most of that stuff being advertised anyways, don’t worry — you know what you need — look it up — ask around — you’ll find it — you’ll even get a good deal for it!
 And concerning where to go to stay informed about current events, there is now a wealth of podcasts such as Sam Harris’ Waking Up (and some references therein) that are delivered as ad-free, transparent, in depth conversations with authorities on the topic of interest, discussing many of the very questions you might be asking yourself about what’s going on in the world.

 By the way, this piece of advice includes comedy news — stay away from them — they will eat your brain.
 It does, however, exclude The Onion — please keep reading The Onion — and keep listening to Reggie Watts, and such as, a lot: